 Physicians and Medicare alike have struggled for many years with correct coding, documentation, and payment of evaluation and management (E&M) services.
 That's because, by their nature, E&M services are a diverse set of cognitive procedures, making them difficult to quantify.

-The medical directors at TrailBlazer Health Enterprises, the Medicare contractor for Texas, offer the following highly simplified but very useful "bottom-line" E&M coding advice.
+The medical directors at TrailBlazer Health Enterprises offer the following highly simplified but very useful "bottom-line" E&M coding advice.
 (Read a more in-depth look at E&M coding from the medical directors, too.)